-There are also Uber and taxis available, but I suggest only using Ubers in Lebanon if needed.
+- There are also Uber and taxis available, but I suggest only using Ubers in Lebanon if needed.
 My first time using Uber was in Lebanon, actually.
-I did not use them often, but there are plenty of Ubers available, and you do not have to worry about being ripped off (which can be an issue with taxis).
+I did not use them often, but I liked Uber.
+There are plenty of Ubers available, and you do not have to worry about being ripped off.

 Where to Stay in Lebanon

 For this itinerary, I suggest staying in Beirut most of the time.
 Lebanon is small but stretched, and Beirut is quite centrally located.

-I did only day trips (minibusses all the way).
+I did only day trips (using minibusses for most of the day tours).
 Getting around in Lebanon is time-consuming, and even an 80-km drive can take up to 3 hours.
 Still, you will also get to see different landscapes and do not have to worry about checking in and checking out all the time.

 However, if you stay for more than 5 days in Lebanon, it might make sense to book one or two nights near Byblos and do a few trips from there, so you avoid too much driving.

-I stayed in a hostel/hotel in Hamra – a popular district in Beirut.
+- I stayed in a hostel/hotel in Hamra – a popular district in Beirut.
 There are dorms, but you can also book private rooms.
-The great thing about this hostel is that it has a pool on the rooftop and that you, especially if you travel as a solo traveler, easily meet other people.
+The great thing about this hostel is that it has a pool on the rooftop.
 Check out rates at Hamra Urban Gardens.

 What to Eat in Lebanon

 The good news: Lebanon is foodie heaven!

 Whether you are a meat-lover or a vegan, this country has amazing cuisine.
 So, as someone who eats veganish (and strictly vegetarian), I was in heaven.
 All the delicious food was to dream off.
 Of course, there are falafel & hummus and the fresh Fattoush salad, but there was so much more to eat and enjoy.